NjariaOwen/portfolio-website/README.md

 SENDER_EMAIL=noreply@yourdomain.com
 \`\`\`

-Make sure to add these environment variables to your Firebase project settings as well.
+Make sure to add these environment variables to your Netlify project settings as well.

 ## Built With